 1. Maintained by any court of the Commonwealth; 2.
 Which may exist in publications of general circulation; 3.
-Contained in the Criminal Justice Information System as defined in §§ 9.1-126 through 9.1-137 or in the Sex Offender and Crimes Against Minors Registry maintained by the Department of State Police pursuant to Chapter 9 (§ 9.1-900 et seq.) of Title 9.1, except to the extent that information is required to be posted on the Internet pursuant to § 9.1-913; 4.
-Contained in the Virginia Juvenile Justice Information System as defined in §§ 16.1-222 through 16.1-225;
+Contained in the Criminal Justice Information System Sex Offender and Crimes Against Minors Registry maintained under Chapter 9 (§ 9.1-900 et seq.) of Title 9.1, except to the extent that the information is made available on the Internet pursuant to § 9.1-913;

+4. Contained in the Virginia Juvenile Justice Information System as defined in §§ 16.1-222 through 16.1-225;